- What We Do

 - Our Rivers

 The Pittsburgh Port District encompasses a 12-county area including Allegheny, Armstrong, Beaver, Blair, Butler, Clarion, Fayette, Greene, Indiana, Lawrence, Washington, and Westmoreland Counties.

 All 200 miles of commercially navigable waterways in southwestern Pennsylvania are in the Port District, which includes the three major rivers in southwestern PA: the Allegheny, the Monongahela, and the Ohio.
 This waterway is made navigable by a system of seventeen locks and dams.
 The Port of Pittsburgh supports over 200 river terminals and barge industry service suppliers, including privately owned public river terminals.

 The Port complex is served by the CSX and Norfolk Southern railroads and by four interstate highways.
 The Port of Pittsburgh Commission acts as a comprehensive service for shippers and industries seeking information on the river system.

-According to 2014 data from the US Army Corps of Engineers, Pittsburgh is the fourth busiest inland port in the nation and the 23th busiest port of any kind in the nation handling 32 million tons of cargo in 2014.
-It is also larger in tonnage than Philadelphia, Port Arthur, and Seattle, and each lock on the Monongahela and the Ohio rivers handles approximately 9,000 barges per year.
+According to 2019 data from the US Army Corps of Engineers, Pittsburgh is the fourth busiest inland port in the nation and the 30th busiest port of any kind in the nation handling 21.8 million tons of cargo in 2019.
+It is also larger in tonnage than Philadelphia, Boston, and Oakland, and each lock on the Monongahela and the Ohio rivers handles approximately 9,000 barges per year.